-Most of you know that Devin and I just got back from Cuba.
+Most of you know that I just got back from Cuba.
 It was amazing!!!!!
 Instead of trying to tell you everything up front, I will be putting our travel story in with the images so keep scrolling to read!
-Devin and I are avid travelers and our goal is to visit everywhere before we die.
-We search for trips in destinations that we want to go to throughout the year and book the ones that we find deals on that way we can keep checking destinations off of our list.
+I are am an avid traveler and my goal is to visit everywhere before I die.
+I search for trips in destinations that I want to go to throughout the year and book the ones that we find deals on that way we can keep checking destinations off of our list.

 Since travel opened back up to Cuba, it's been on our list!
 (Note: you can no longer fly to Cuba but you can still take a cruise to Cuba.
 You will need a people-to-people visa but your cruise line can get it for you!)
-I found a great last minute cruise on Norwegian Cruise Lines and booked it!
-Some of you know that Devin and I both used to work for Norwegian Cruise Lines and that is where we met so we are always partial to Norwegian cruises. :)
+I found a great last minute cruise on Norwegian Cruise Lines and booked it!)
+If you need a VISA, you can get one HERE.

-*Images are a mash up of Nikon D750 images along with images from my Blackberry Keyone and Devin's iPhone 7s.
+*Images are a mash up of Nikon D750 images along with images from my Blackberry Keyone.
 You'll be able to tell the difference!

 Day 1: We woke up at 2am for our flight to Miami from Indianapolis.